Information on CPADS

 The Automated External Defibrillator (AED) is a small electronic device designed to allow minimally trained people to provide lifesaving defibrillation (electric shock to the heart) to victims of sudden cardiac arrest.

-You need to be within 600 meters of a device to be able to access it in time for this device to work.
+You need to be within 600 meters of a device to be able to access it in time for this device increase the patirnets chance of survival.
 This means we need 1000s of these devices to cover everyone in Yorkshire and The Humber.

 What is a cPAD?

-A cPAD is a special cabinet on the outside wall of a building so that the AED (Automated External Defibrillator) inside can be accessible 24/7 to anyone in the vicinity who requires it.
+A CPAD is an AED (Automated External Defibrillator) stored inside a special cabinet which is accessible 24/7 to anyone in the vicinity who requires it.
 It means more people can access the device when they need it.

 The cabinets have a key code lock and the code is accessed by calling 999 which means the device re-mains secure.